 — You will see prices in dollars and cents – not pounds and pence.

 — When you trade US shares, you will not see the 15-second countdown with a fixed price as you do with UK shares.
 Your order will be sent directly to the US exchange, and the actual traded price will be confirmed when the trade completes.

 — With our Trading Account and SIPP, you can convert pounds into dollars and hold it in your account until you’re ready to trade.
 This saves you having to pay currency conversion fees on every trade.

 - We give you a free trade every month, which can be used to buy and sell US shares.

 - Additional US share trades cost £7.99.

-- When you convert your currency, there is a foreign exchange fee of up to 1.5%.
+- When you convert in and out of US dollars, there is a currency exchange fee of up to 1.5%.
 Find out more